About Surgical Notes Inc.

-Not only was Surgical Notes able to quickly address a growing concern over document printing, the company was also able to provide a faster product for its clients.
+Not only was Surgical Notes able to quickly address a growing concern over document printing, but the company was also able to provide a faster product for its clients.
 When the developers used the ASPOSE.WORDS component instead of the Microsoft automation SDK, an added benefit was that documents could be prepared and printed without opening Microsoft Word.
 This provided a time savings of approximately 3 minutes per / forms package.

 A major differentiation in any software product is quality.
 In this case, the quality of the Aspose.Words component has helped Surgical Notes achieve its quality standards for its new electronic medical records component and provided significant savings in development time and document preparation time.